En français

 Data of the hurricane trajectories

-This page describes the data of the hurricane trajectories.
+This page describes the data of the hurricane trajectories available on the MSC Datamart in shapefile and GeoJSON format

 Data location